ahsai001/SQLiteWrapper/README.md

 # SQLiteWrapper
-SQLiteWrapper is a simple wrapper libray for using sqlite database
+SQLiteWrapper is a simple wrapper for using sqlite database

+SQLiteWrapper is multi database, support migration plan, simple use, without reflection and lightweight

-How to use this library:
+# How to use this library:

 Step 1.
 Add the JitPack repository to your build file